 - Ideal for those who prefer a cleaner, less unctuous flavor

-- Cut into 2.5-3 cm slices to ensure a juicy center
+- Cut into slices 2.5-3 cm thick to ensure a juicy center

-Our advice: if it's your first time grilling bonito, start with the belly.
+Our advice: if it's your first time preparing grilled bonito, start with the belly.
 Its natural fat makes it much more forgiving of cooking errors.
-To enjoy premium northern bonito anytime, our canned northern bonito in olive oil is an exceptional option.
+To enjoy premium northern bonito at any time, our canned northern bonito in olive oil is an exceptional option.

 The Cooking Point: The Key to Everything